una-ai-mlops-agency/una-ai-mlops-agency.github.io/README.md

 * [Practical Data Privacy](https://youtu.be/2s_wnPo7cOc?feature=shared) - GOTO Book Club - 16 November 2023
 * Will AI take over any tech jobs in the future? - Workshop at LeWagon - 12 October 2023
 * [AI in Finance 2023](https://github.com/pyladiesams/ai-in-finance-python-lecture-may2023) - Python hands-on lecture at UVA - 23 May 2023
+* [AI in Finance 2022](https://github.com/pyladiesams/ai-in-finance-python-lecture-beginner-may2022) - Python hands-on lecture at UVA - 23 May 2022

 ## Events organised